Nikolai Golitsyn: Prime minister

-On 25 December he was invited by the Empress for an interview, but received by the Tsar.
-A hesitating prince Golitsyn did not want to succeed prime minister Alexander Trepov, insisted on the resignation of the Minister of Internal Affairs Alexander Protopopov and begged Nicholas II to cancel his appointment, citing his lack of preparation for the role of prime minister.
-The Tsar refused, but Pavel Ignatieff, Alexander Makarov and Dmitry Shuvayev were replaced; Nikolai Dobrovolsky was appointed.
-The Council of Ministers of Russia officially met once or twice a week (seven meetings in January, six in February).
+On 25 December he was invited by Empress Alexandra for an interview, but received by the tsar.
+A hesitating Prince Golitsyn did not want to succeed prime minister Alexander Trepov, insisted on the resignation of the Minister of Internal Affairs Alexander Protopopov and begged Nicholas II to cancel his appointment, citing his lack of preparation for the role of prime minister.
+The tsar refused, but Pavel Ignatieff, Alexander Makarov and Dmitry Shuvayev were replaced; Nikolai Dobrovolsky was appointed.
+The Council of Ministers officially met once or twice a week (seven meetings in January, six in February).
 The main concern of the government was "food and transport."
 The most important thing, according to Prince Golitsyn, was the convocation of the Duma and the desire to work together with it and somehow make this work possible.
 The government discussed the timeframe for resuming the Duma sessions: it was originally scheduled to open on 12 January, then - on 31 January, but in the end, it was postponed until 14 February.
 Protopopov, who excused himself many times and did not attend the meetings, suggested dissolution or postponing the Duma even further.

-Despite being the oldest member of the Council (Golitsyn was 66, while the others were 36 to 63 years old), he was not a leader.
+Despite being the oldest member of the council (Golitsyn was 66, while the others were 36 to 63 years old), he was not a leader.
 (His advanced years led him to regularly fall asleep during State Council meetings.)
 In January 1917 two rival institutions, the Duma and the Petrograd Soviet, competed for power.
-On 8 February, at the wish of the Tsar, Nikolay Maklakov, together with Protopopov ..., drafted the text of the manifesto on the dissolution of the Duma (cancelled and scheduled to resume on 14 February 1917).
+On 8 February, at the wish of the tsar, Nikolay Maklakov, together with Protopopov drafted the text of the manifesto on the dissolution of the Duma (cancelled and scheduled to resume on 14 February 1917).
 On 14 February mass demonstrations broke out.
-On 15 February Kerensky made a speech in the Duma that almost called for the assassination of the emperor.
+On 15 February Alexander Kerensky made a speech in the Duma that almost called for the assassination of the emperor.
 A week later the demonstrations on Nevsky Prospekt became more serious.
 On 25th members of the government gathered at Golitsyn's apartment at Konnogvardeyskiy Bul'var, 13.
 Belyaev suggested his colleagues remove Protopopov from his post, as he saw in him the main cause of unrest.

-On 26 February, the Tsar ordered the army to suppress the rioting by force, but troops began to mutiny, joined the protesters, and demanded a new constitutional government.
-In the evening the meeting of the Duma was prorogued, although Golitsyn and Pokrovsky opposed its dissolution.
-Golitsyn used a (signed, but not yet dated ukaze which had been given to Trepov) declaring that his Majesty had decided to interrupt the Imperial Duma until 1 April, leaving it with no legal authority to act.
-The deputies refused to leave and a private body of Duma members was formed to help restore order.
+On 26 February, the tsar ordered the army to suppress the rioting by force, but troops began to mutiny, joined the protesters, and demanded a new constitutional government.
+In the evening the meeting of the Duma was prorogued, although Golitsyn and Nikolai Pokrovsky opposed its dissolution.
+Golitsyn used a (signed, but not yet dated ukaze which had been given to Trepov) declaring that his majesty had decided to interrupt the Imperial Duma until 1 April, leaving it with no legal authority to act.
+The deputies refused to leave and a private committee of Duma members was formed to help restore order.